kobitz/gw2kombat/README.md

 Actions like About Face require this sort of thing.

-Bind your About Face Key to the No Lock Key for both boxes.
+Try binding your About Face Key to the No Lock Key for both boxes.

 please report any issues.